sonam-sastotickets/b2b-documentation/docs/getting-started.md

 - The app will have to handle the redirection URLs to capture success or failure responses:
   - For success: `https://example.sastotickets.com/success?data=<data>` as set in the JSON.
   - For failure: `https://example.sastotickets.com/failure?message=<error_message>` as set in the JSON.

-### Payment Processing
-After capturing the booking data, vendors can process the payment independently using their own systems.